joshgerdes/jekyll-uno/_drafts/create-a-site-to-site-vpn-to-azure-with-a-ubiquiti-dream-machine-pro.md

 2. An Azure subscription that you have at least contributor rights to
 3. Permissions to the UDM Pro to set up a new network connection

-I will be using PowerShell [splatting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting "Splatting") as it’s easier to edit and display.
+I will be using PowerShell [splatting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting "Splatting") as it's easier to edit and display.
 You can easily take the scripts here to make them your own.

 #### Deploy - Azure Network

 I will assume that you have both [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#windows "Azure Bicep - Install") and[ PowerShell Azure](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps "PowerShell - Azure") modules installed and the know-how to connect to Microsoft Azure.

-Azure Bicep deployments _(like ARM)_ have the following command: ‘TemplateParameterObject’.
-‘TemplateParameterObject’ allows Azure Bicep to accept parameters from PowerShell directly, which can be pretty powerful when used with a self-service portal or pipeline.
+Azure Bicep deployments _(like ARM)_ have the following command: 'TemplateParameterObject'.
+'TemplateParameterObject' allows Azure Bicep to accept parameters from PowerShell directly, which can be pretty powerful when used with a self-service portal or pipeline.

+I will first make an Azure Resource Group using PowerShell for my Azure Virtual Network, then use the New-AzResourceGroupDeployment cmdlet to deploy my Virtual Network and subnets from my bicep file.

+Update the parameters to match your own needs, and you may need to edit the Bicep file itself to add/remove subnets and change the IP address space to match your standards.

+The shared key will be used between the UDM Pro and your Azure network; make sure this is unique and